-Log in to the database, go to "Literature" in the menu on the left, and click on [Add source] on the bottom of the page.
+Log in to the database, go to "Literature" in the menu, and click on [Add source] on the bottom of the page.

 Instead of storing the source in just one field, sources can now be stored more efficiently, in a so-called "atomized" way.
 The "Source name" field is split up into 6 fields: Digital Object Identifier (DOI), author, year, title, journal and suffix (volume, pages, etc.).
 When entering new sources, these fields can be filled in manually, but sources can also be completed and/or atomized automatically when the DOI, ZooBank LSID or full citation is available.

 Paste the DOI, ZooBank LSID or full citation in the first field.
 Make sure the "auto" checkbox is checked.
 If not, you can also click on "Parse".

 The other fields are filled in automatically.
 Make sure the parsing of the fields was done correctly; a manual check is highly recommended to verify the automatically parsed data.
 If mistakes would have occurred, you can edit the fields manually.
 In case of manual changes, don’t forget to click on "Generate", to complete the source name field.